Hochfrequenz/mako_datetime_converter/README.md

 - The package has no dependencies itself. ✔️

 ## Release Workflow

-To create a **pre-release** nuget package, create a tag of the form `prerelease-vx.y.z` where `x.y.z` is the semantic version of the pre-release.
-This will create and push nuget packages with the specified version `x.y.z` and a `-betaYYYYMMDDHHmmss` suffix.

 To create a **release** nuget package, create a tag of the form `vx.y.z` where `x.y.z` is the semantic version of the release.
 This will create and push nuget packages with the specified version `x.y.z`.